nda-cunh/visualizer-push-swap/README.md

 I don't understand why but my page is stuck when loading
 > your push_swap is great in an infinite loop

-I can't compile ???
+I can't compile it ???
-> install libgtk-4-dev and valac
+> install libgtk-4-dev and valac or use suprapack (package manager)